aws-samples/trusted-advisor-slack-webhook/README.md

            {
               "SlackWebhookURL": "<Replace with Slack Webhook URL you created earlier>" }
-       - You may leave other settings as default, or refer to the product documentation for additional details.
+       - You may leave other settings as default, or refer to the product documentation for additional details at,
          Ref: https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html
        - Review and Create rule.